► BYD’s EV hatch priced from £26k with base Active

 ► Roomy for its size and (mostly) good value

-In size terms, it’s within a hair’s breadth of the MG4 hatchback and is priced just as keenly, bettering the likes of the Vauxhall Corsa Electric or Fiat 500e despite being a larger and range-ier car.
+In size terms, the Dolphine is within a hair’s breadth of the MG4 hatchback and is priced just as keenly, bettering the likes of the Vauxhall Corsa Electric or Fiat 500e despite being a larger and range-ier car.
+That’s the usual BYD formula, create a product in the same sector as the competition, but make it cheaper or techier – or both.

 At a glance